-Qs 1-3 Three unseen passages of total 500 words followed by 15 marks Multiple Choice Questions of 1 mark each, Out of the 15 marks, 3 marks will be for vocabulary.
+Out of the 20 marks, 4 marks will be for vocabulary.
 The questions will test inference, evaluation and analysis.
-The passages may be extracts from poetry/factual/literary/discursive passages.
+The passages may be extracts from poetry/factual/literary/discursive texts.

 At least one passage will be an extract from a poem.